North Carolina power outages could last days after shootings - NewsBreak

 He also said the substations were targeted: “It wasn't random."

+Fields said law enforcement is providing security at the substations and for businesses overnight.

+“We will have folks out there tonight around the clock,” Fields said.

-Roughly 35,000 electric customers in the county were without power Monday, down by several thousand from the peak of the outages, according to poweroutage.us.
+Roughly 35,000 electric customers in the county were without power late Monday morning, down by several thousand from the peak of the outages, according to poweroutage.us.
 Temperatures dropped below freezing early Monday, and lows in the 40s were expected again later in the week.

 About 20 people spent the night at an emergency shelter at the Moore County Sports Complex in Carthage, said Phil Harris, executive director of the local American Red Cross chapter.
 Harris, who’s managing a team of nine volunteers, said plenty more have stopped by for food, warmth or to charge their devices.